17.4.2024

 3. GALLERIA DEGLI UFFIZI

-4. PALAZZO VECCHIO & PIAZZA DELLA SIGNORIA
+4. PALAZZO VECCHIO, TORRE DI ARNOLFO & PIAZZA DELLA SIGNORIA

 PALAZZO VECCHIO